bjornmeansbear/ccfaad/SomeQuestions.md

 - What's worth knowing?
 How do you decide?
 - What are some ways to go about getting to know what's worth knowing?

-We will spend a good portion of our time next week going over each of your answers/reflections and seeing where they might lead us the rest of the term.